 If you’re interested in working with a 3PL for eBay order fulfillment, consider partnering with ShipBob.
 ShipBob’s software integrates with your eBay store to fulfill orders as soon as they’re placed.

 With fulfillment centers in the largest US cities, ShipBob merchants can offer 2-day shipping using ground shipping rather than expensive expedited air.
-This helps keep shipping costs and transit times low and can increase sales and average order value for your eBay store.
+This helps keep shipping costs and transit times low and can increase your average order value and sales for your eBay store.

 Ready for better eBay order fulfillment?
 Click the link below to explore ShipBob’s dashboard, learn more about fulfilling orders through ShipBob, and access pricing.